edenartlab/docs/docs/guides/concepts.md

 2. Wait for training to finish (takes 5-10 mins)
 3. Go to the [creation tool](https://app.eden.art/create/creations) (/create, /interpolate or /real2real)
 4. Select your concept from the concept dropdown menu
-5. Trigger the concept by referring to it with <concept\> in your prompt text (not needed for styles and real2real).
+5. Trigger the concept by adding <concept\> in your prompt text (not needed for styles & real2real):
+eg ***"a photo of <concept\> climbing a mountain"***
+6. If things dont look good, instead of messing with the settings, try changing your training images: they're the most important input variable!

 ## Introduction
 **Concepts** are custom characters, styles, or specific people that are not part of the base generative model's (SDXL) knowledge, but that can be trained into the model by showing it a few examples of your concept.
 Once trained, you can naturally compose with concepts in your prompts just like you'd normally do with things the model knows already, eg a person named 'Barack Obama' or a style like 'cubism'.